ARM-software/vulkan-sdk/README.md

 ### License

 The software is provided under an MIT license.
 Contributions to this project are accepted under the same license.

+### Trademarks

+Vulkan is a registered trademark of the Khronos Group Inc.

 ### Building